fabric

 Authorization

 Multiple components work together to form the authentication and authorization flows in Microbus.
+A two-token architecture separates long-lived bearer tokens from short-lived access tokens, providing a clear boundary between external identity and internal authorization.

 Flow 1: Authentication

-Flow 2: Authorization
+Flow 2: Token Exchange

 Cookie: Authorization=<JWT>